subarumuroi/ShorelineANN/README.md

 # ShorelineANN

-Neural net for learning shoreline model output.
+Neural net and Gaussian Process Regressor methods for learning shoreline model outputs.

+Multitester compares models of various types on the same data.

 various other methods are available for the group to share and test ideas of the experimental approach.